Come and celebrate St Anthony, patron saint of Lisbon.

-The narrow streets of Alfama, Castelo and Bica, two of Lisbon’s oldest neighbouhoods, fill with music, dance, grilled sardines and free fun for everyone on several street parties locally known as arraiais.
+The narrow streets of Alfama, Castelo, Bica, Bairro Alto and Madragoa, Lisbon’s oldest neighbouhoods, fill with music, dance, grilled sardines and free fun for everyone on several street parties locally known as arraiais.
 There’s also a parade along Avenida da Liberdade.

 Street food stalls appear on every corner.
 Stages have been set in the small squares of Lisbon’s oldest quarters, and paper garlands that hung between buildings create a Carnival-style atmosphere.
 Lisbon is ready for its most important annual festivity, the Feast of St Anthony.

 At the same time, people also head to Lisbon’s oldest neighbourhoods, where they’ll ramble, dance, eat grilled sardines and caldo verde (Portuguese cabbage soup), and drink wine, sangria and beer, until the sun rises.
 The following day will be a holiday in Lisbon.

-The Bica neighbourhood, with Bairro Alto nearby, is another popular area.
-So much so in fact that streets and squares in Alfama, Castelo and Bica get packed with partygoers on the night of 12 June.
+The Bica neighbourhood, with Bairro Alto and Madragoa nearby, are also popular areas to celebrate.
+So much so in fact that streets and squares in these neighbourhoods get packed with partygoers on the night of 12 June.
 Walking, let alone dancing, can become incredibly difficult.
 Expect to wait in a long queue for the overpriced sardines and wine.
 Still, it’s a fun night, but if you want to be fully prepared check out our tips on how to survive Lisbon’s Feast of St Anthony.